DAISY Reading Apps User Requirements

 Priority: Must-have

 The amount of line spacing (leading), word spacing (space between words) and letter spacing (space between letters/characters) impacts readability.
-Some people need more space to read text and will have individual preferences.
-Line spacing also helps with tracking.
+People have different space requirements for reading text.
+Some people increase line spacing to help with tracking.

 Priority: Must-have